Scott Pruitt: Chlorpyrifos ban

 Chlorpyrifos is a pesticide that is used to kill a number of pests on crops, animals, and in buildings.
 In a 2016 report, EPA scientists were not able to find any level of exposure to chlorpyrifos that was safe.
 The EPA 2016 report states in part "...this assessment indicates that dietary risks from food alone are of concern ..."
 The report also states that previous published risk assessments for "chlorpyrifos may not provide a [sufficient] ... human health risk assessment given the potential for neurodevelopmental outcomes."

 On March 29, 2017, Pruitt denied an administrative petition by the Natural Resources Defense Council and the Pesticide Action Network North America to ban chlorpyrifos, explaining "we are returning to using sound science in decision-making – rather than predetermined results".
 On April 5, 2017, Earthjustice sued the EPA, again demanding that the pesticide be banned.

 The American Academy of Pediatrics responded to the administration's decision, saying they were "deeply alarmed" by Pruitt's decision to allow the pesticide's continued use.

 Asked in April whether he had met with Dow Chemical Company (who manufactures chlorpyrifos) executives or lobbyists before his decision, an EPA spokesman replied: "We have had no meetings with Dow on this topic."
 In June, after several Freedom of Information Act requests, the EPA released a copy of Pruitt's March meeting schedule which showed that a meeting had been scheduled with Dow CEO Andrew Liveris at a hotel in Houston, Texas, on March 9, 2017.
 Internal documents show Pruitt worked closely with the American Farm Bureau Federation to permit continuation of the pesticide's use.

 Methane rule

-On March 22, 2017, Pruitt had dinner at the Washington Trump International Hotel with 45 board members of the American Petroleum Institute, where they asked for relief from a new regulation of methane leaks from their wells, which the industry estimates could cost it over $170 million.
+On March 22, 2017, Pruitt had dinner at the Washington Trump International Hotel with 45 board members of the American Petroleum Institute, where they asked for relief on new regulation of methane leaks from wells, which the industry estimates could cost it over $170 million.
 On June 13, Pruitt ordered the rule delayed for two years.
 On July 3, Judges David S. Tatel and Robert L. Wilkins of the United States Court of Appeals for the District of Columbia Circuit vacated that delay, finding Pruitt's order was "arbitrary" and "capricious" and in violation of the Clean Air Act, over the dissent of Judge Janice Rogers Brown.
 In October 2017, a federal magistrate judge ordered the administration to reimpose regulations it had repealed on methane gas flares.